AdityaBhatt3010/BurpSuite-Lab-SQL-injection-UNION-attack-retrieving-data-from-other-tables/README.md

 # 🧬 Step-By-Step Proof-of-Concept

-Below are the exact actions performed, each mapped to a screenshot stored in the same folder **SQLi__PoC**.

----

 ## **1. Open the Lab and Select a Category (e.g., Gifts)**

 Captured the request in Burp to identify the injectable parameter.